strongloop-bluemix/boilerplates/loopbackStarter/README.md

 ## Bluemix LoopBack Sample Starter application
-IBM® Bluemix™ provides a StrongLoop LoopBack Starter app.
+Launch a sample StrongLoop LoopBack Starter app on IBM® Bluemix™.
 This boilerplate gets you started with a sample Node.js app that uses the StrongLoop Process Manager to start and supervise a LoopBack app.
 You can add your own APIs and push the changes back to the Bluemix environment.

 1. [Install the cf command-line tool](https://www.ng.bluemix.net/docs/cli/downloads.html).
 2. Using cf, connect and login to Bluemix with your credentials.